R69T/CC69/README.md

 # Notes

-- Google Chrome is required
+* Google Chrome is required
-- Login is required before use
+* Login is required before use
-- Stable internet connection is recommended
+* A stable internet connection is recommended
-- If the application fails to launch, re-extract the ZIP file and try again
+* If the application fails to launch, re-extract the ZIP file and try again
-- Do not run the EXE directly inside the ZIP archive
+* Do not run the EXE directly inside the ZIP archive

 ---